-For example, assume an add-in card has one interrupt (group INTA) into the fourth PCI slot.
-In this slot, an interrupt source from group INTA connects to the PIRQD signal, which is already connected to the USB PCI source.
+For example, assume an add-in card has one interrupt (group INTA) and is plugged into the third PCI bus connector.
+In this connector, an interrupt source from group INTA connects to the PIRQC signal, which is already connected to the PCI audio source.
 The add-in card shares an interrupt with this onboard interrupt source.

-If each of the PIRQ lines is assigned its own PCI interrupt and the AGP card uses only a single interrupt, a PCI card with a single interrupt can be placed into the second expansion slot (J4D1) and its interrupt will not be used by any other device.
+If each of the PIRQ lines is assigned its own PCI interrupt and the AGP card uses only a single interrupt, a PCI card with a single interrupt can be placed into the second bus connector (J4D1) and its interrupt will not be used by any other device.